 The Employment Injury Scheme provides protection to employees who suffer from work-related accidents or occupational diseases arising out of and in the course of employment in an industry.
-The benefits provided under the Employment Injury Insurance Scheme consists of the Medical Benefit, Temporary Disablement Benefit, Permanent Disablement Benefit, Constant-attendance Allowance, Dependants' Benefit, Funeral Benefit, Rehabilitation Benefit, and Education Benefit.
+The benefits provided under the Employment Injury Insurance Scheme consists of the Medical Benefit, Temporary Disablement Benefit, b.

-b.
 Invalidity Scheme